 - Sets sales goals, that are both ambitious and attainable at the same time, to hold you accountable for making money for your business.

 One of the biggest lessons I’ve learned over the past 5 years of running Rebel Office is to prioritize profit because if you’re not making money in your business, you can’t keep running your business and serving the people that need you.

 It is so easy to charge 50% of your fees to family and friends “just to be nice”.
 It is so easy to offer to do a free strategy call because “it’ll only take an hour”.

 But those hours and those 50%s add up.
 They add up quickly.
 And not even just financially, but with your energy bank too.
 And even if you are charging full price if you are on the edge of burnout or feeling as though you’re working more and barely coming up on the right side of things financially… sure, you might last a bit longer, but in the end, it isn’t sustainable.

 And our goal by building a Profit Plan is to ultimately guarantee that our businesses and our efforts are sustainable.

 It’s the real end-goal here.
-Which is what I want you to keep in mind as I walk you through building one for your online business.
+This is what I want you to keep in mind as I walk you through building one for your online business.